-Georgians with IDD and their caregivers are struggling to afford housing and living situations that fully meet their needs and preferences.
-The gap between currently available housing and what is needed puts Georgians with IDD at risk of poorer health, reduced independence and freedom, and financial stress.
+Georgians with IDD and their caregivers struggle to afford housing and living situations that fully meet their needs and preferences.
+The gap between currently available housing and the housing that is needed puts Georgians with IDD at risk of poorer health, reduced independence and freedom, and financial stress.

-To solve the IDD housing crisis, state leaders, advocates, and families will need to work together to reshape Georgia's housing and supports landscape.
-Our state will need to align current programs, invest in a well-paid workforce of direct support professionals, dedicate new resources, and reimagine policies to meet the needs of Georgians with disabilities, including those with IDD.
+To solve the IDD housing crisis, state leaders, advocates, and families must work together to reshape Georgia's housing and supports landscape.

+Our state must align current programs, invest in a well-paid workforce of direct support professionals, dedicate new resources, and reimagine policies to meet the needs of Georgians with disabilities, including those with IDD.